Methods to Study Single Cells, Cell Membranes, Single Vesicles, and Exocytosis

-In addition to the work described above, the group has built a unique mass spectrometry imaging laboratory, second to none in SIMS imaging with an IonTof V instrument, Ionoptika J105 3D Chemical Imager, an AB Sciex Qstar equipped with a C60 ion gun, a Bruker Ultraflextreme MALDI instrument, and now the Cameca NanoSIMS (added last year).
+In addition to the work described above, the group has built a unique mass spectrometry imaging laboratory, second to none in SIMS imaging with an IonTof V instrument, Ionoptika J105 3D Chemical Imager, an AB Sciex Qstar equipped with a C60 ion gun, a Bruker Ultraflextreme MALDI instrument, and now the Cameca NanoSIMS (added recently).

 Some Current Research Directions

 - Vesicle impact electrochemical cytometry (VIEC).
 We are working to examine the mechanism of vesicle opening in VIEC and determine the role of lipids in this mechanism, which could help us understand the effect of lipids on pore opening in exocytosis.

 - New methods for vesicle impact electrochemical cytometry (VIEC).
 Here we propose new nano fabricated approaches for VIEC, one for high throughput vesicle analysis, and the other to quantify substance in the protein dense core of a single vesicle.